Skip to Calculator

 The trend data on sepsis mortality is one of the genuine success stories in critical care medicine, though it requires careful interpretation.

-In the United States, Gaieski et al. (*Critical Care Medicine*, 2013) analyzed national inpatient databases and found age-adjusted septicemia mortality declining from approximately **16.7% in 1999 to 13.9% in 2008** — a trend that has continued in subsequent years.
+In the United States, Gaieski et al. (*Critical Care Medicine*, 2013) analyzed national inpatient databases and found age-adjusted septicemia mortality declining from approximately 16.7% in 1999 to 13.9% in 2008.
+That trend has continued in subsequent years.

 A 2020 analysis by Rhee et al. in *JAMA* examined trends from 1991 to 2018 in four large US health systems.
 They found:

 The 60% relative mortality reduction over 27 years represents millions of lives saved.
-It also means that current outcomes, while still unacceptably high, reflect substantial clinical progress.
+It also means that current outcomes, while still unacceptably high, reflect real clinical progress.

 Factors That Drive Outcomes